Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 \subsection{SDF Structure}

 We study the structure of the SDF weights and betas as a function of the characteristics.
 Our main findings are two-fold: Surprisingly, individual characteristics have an almost linear effect on the pricing kernel and the risk loadings, i.e. non-linearities matter less than expected for individual characteristics.
-Second, the better performance of GAN is explained by non-linear interaction effects, i.e. the general functional form of our model is necessary for capturing the dependency between multiple characteristics.\footnote{The Internet Appendix collects the results for additional characteristics with the same findings.}
+Second, the better performance of GAN is explained by non-linear interaction effects, i.e. the general functional form of our model is necessary for capturing the dependency between multiple characteristics.